Xetoris/wdio-v8-junit-error-example/README.md

 test run.

 With v8, everything was switched to the ESM module system.
-It seems we get an ESM import error when running a WDIO v8 project on Windows, when using Typescript.
+It seems we get an ESM import error when running a WDIO v8 project on Windows, when using CJS (and possibly Typescript?).

 #### Error Text